decretist/Dissertation/Chapter2/chapter2.markdown

 1979): 145–72.

 [2] "Given this lack of reliable extrinsic evidence, our best source of evidence about Gratian is his book(s)."
-(John C. Wei, *Gratian the Theologian*, Studies in Medieval and Early Modern Canon Law, Volume 13 (Washington, D.C: Catholic University of America Press, 2016), 33).
+John C. Wei, *Gratian the Theologian*, Studies in Medieval and Early Modern Canon Law, Volume 13 (Washington, D.C: Catholic University of America Press, 2016), 33.

 [3] Manuscripts of Gratian's *Decretum* are frequently referred to in recent scholarly literature by two-letter abbreviations or *sigla*